 Importantly, the annual allowance for capital gains tax is being drastically cut by more than 50% for the 2023/24 tax year.
 From April 2023 the annual allowance for capital gains tax will be £6,000.
 Furthermore, from April 2024, this will be halved to £3,000 for the following tax year.

 Private Residential Relief and Lettings Relief were considerably reduced in April 2020.
 Notwithstanding this, it is important to make sure, where eligible, that you take full advantage of these reliefs.

 Private Residence Relief (PRR) currently allows an additional grace period of the last nine months of ownership.
 Lettings Relief is now limited and is available if you share your home with a tenant or have moved into care.
 If your property has increased in value since purchase, this can still have a significant impact on your capital gains tax bill.

-With potential changes to Capital Gains Tax expected it is important to seek advice should you have disposed of property in the current tax year or are expected to do so in the future.
+With the confirmed changes to Capital Gains Tax, and the potential for further changes. it is important to seek advice should you have disposed of property in the current tax year or are expected to do so in the future.